All trips are for up to 6 customers. Pay at end of trip with check, cash, or credit card. Thank you.

 *We pick up from the docks behind Sheffield’s (Sonoco Station) on the island at Ocean Isle Beach*

-Let’s depart at 6:30 pm (or any agreed upon time) 0n the 42 ft Follow Me Prowler, (Miami Vice type catamaran) from the docks behind Sheffield’s Seafood and Grocery (the Sonoco station on Ocean Isle) and ride 12 miles east to Lockwood Folly Inlet – or ride 12 miles west and travel up the Calabash River by all the restaurants and charter boats and Bird Island and Goat Island.
-Along the way you can enjoy your wine and cheese or beer or whatever you bring onboard, or rather than eating, simply enjoy the trip as you will see many shrimp boats, some dolphin, lots of waterway mansions, hundreds of marsh birds of all types, people clamming and crabbing, and yacht’s traveling the waterway.
-The 42 Prowler has a great stereo system with music.
+Let’s depart at 6:15 pm (or any agreed upon time) 0n the 42 ft Follow Me Prowler, (Miami Vice type catamaran) from the docks behind Sheffield’s Seafood and Grocery (the Sonoco station on Ocean Isle) and ride 12 miles east to Lockwood Folly Inlet – or ride 12 miles west and travel up the Calabash River by all the restaurants and charter boats and Bird Island and Goat Island.
+Along the way you can enjoy your wine and cheese or beer or whatever (NO DOPE) you bring onboard, or rather than eating, simply enjoy the trip as you will see many shrimp boats, some dolphin, lots of waterway mansions, many marsh birds of all types, people clamming and crabbing, and yacht’s traveling the waterway.
+The 42 Prowler has a great stereo system with music if you desire.
 We’ll take in the sunset if it is not cloudy, and might even go into the ocean if it is not rough and view Ocean Isle from the sea.
 All total, this is a wonderful outing for the family or friends.
 Generally the cruise is 2 hours in duration.
 Capt.
 Fred wrote the book on “The History of Ocean Isle Beach” so if desired he can tell you stories about pirates and Indians and the Civil War and WWII as to what was going on at Ocean Isle Beach back in those days.
 Capt.
 Forest is an avid scuba diver and gives talks at the Ocean Isle Museum about Diving and Pirates.
-Price is $300 for 2 hour sunset cruise on the 42′ Prowler – or for a 3 hour dinner cruise (call Capt.
-Fred 910-612-5343 about the dinner cruise.
+Price is $350 for 2 hour sunset cruise on the 42′ Prowler – or $450 for a 3 (to 4) hour dinner cruise (call Capt.
+Fred 910-612-5343 about the dinner cruise if desired.